Schreib einfach eine E-Mail an:

 For occasional use of the ISP you can insert a 2×3 pin header without soldering.
 During programming a slight sidewards pressure will tilt the pins in the drill holes of the pads to give a good electrical contact.

-For the Hacklace to exchange data with your PC you need a USB-to-serial converter.
-There are many types and brands using different converter ICs.
-Ideally the converter should operate with 3.3 volt logic levels but 5 volts are also tolerated.
-For downloading texts and animations a simple converter that only provides RX and TX signals is sufficient.
-If you also want to program your own apps or modify the firmware a converter with a FTDI-chip is recommended.
-This chip can automatically reset the Hacklace using the DTR-signal.
-You might want to used the Hack-Key which is a versatile tool for many Arduino and other electronics projects.
+For the Hacklace to exchange data with your PC you need a USB-to-serial adapter.
+There are many types and brands using different ICs.
+Ideally the adapter should operate with 3.3 volt logic levels but 5 volts are also tolerated.
+For downloading texts and animations a simple adapter that only provides RX and TX signals is sufficient.
+If you also want to program your own apps or modify the firmware an adapter that can issue a reset via the DTR signal is needed to start the bootloader of the Hacklace.
+You can find suitable adapters by searching the web for “arduino mini usb adapter”.
+Here are some examples:

 If your operating system does not recognize the converter automatically you have to download and install the appropriate drivers.
 After that you will find a new virtual serial interface on your computer by which you can communicate with the Hacklace.
 Parameters are: